Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 - Holes at standard drill sizes

-- Pocket depths ≤ 4x width
+- Pocket depths at most 4x width

 - Wall thickness above minimums